NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_day2.rst

 Assignments for Day 2
 ===============

 .. note::

-	Day 2 will focus on numeric data types for linear algebra (vectors and matrices), introduce plotting features available in python, and show you how to read and write data from files on your computer.
+	Day 2 will focus on :green:`numeric data types` for linear algebra (vectors and matrices), introduce :green:`plotting` features available in python, and show you how to :green:`read and write data from files` on your computer.

 	:red:`If you are already experienced using` :green:`numpy`, :green:`matplotlib` and doing :green:`file I/O`,
 	we still ask you to actively participate and help others learn quicker by facilitating small